IrynaBondarenko7/confetti/README.md

 ![Project Logo](./src/images/CONFETTI.png)

 Welcome to the README file for the Confetti Store Landing Page, a React-based landing page for a balloon shop.
 This landing page incorporates various features and functionalities to create an engaging and responsive user experience.
+The responsive layout spans from mobile (360px to 480px) with a flexible design, to tablet (768px), and desktop (1280px).

 ## Table of Contents